DanielTakeshi/IL_ROS_HSR/README.md

               must classify it as a failure.
 Then in the next dictionary, `I` stays the same since we have figure out where to grasp next.
             - `d_img`: depth image.
 Don't worry about this too much.
-            - `class`: either 0 (success/good) or 1 (failure/bad), only use
+            - `class`: either 0 (success/good) or 1 (failure/bad), use these for
-              these for the 'success' type.
+              the 'success' type.
             - `pose`: a 2D point from where we marked it in the interface.
               You'll see it in the Tkinter pop-up menu.
-Only use these for the 'success' types.
+Use these for the 'grasp' types.
             - `type`: 'grasp' or 'success'
             - `side`: 'BOTTOM' or 'TOP' (the HSR starts in the bottom position)
         - These repeat for each grasp and success check, and for both sides.